-Priority 1 Further enhance the internal operations and policy framework of the Court
+Priority 1 Further enhance the internal operations and policy framework of the Court (Goals 1 and 3):

-- Create or review and revise policies, including: human resources and field strategy; - Develop new management tools and refine existing tools, including IPSAS and cost accounting; - Continue to strengthen support to courtrooms and facilitate the expeditiousness of trials.
+(a) Create or review and revise policies, including human resources and field strategy (Goal 3, Objectives 8, 10 and 16);

+(b) Develop new management tools and refine existing tools, including IPSAS and cost accounting (Goal 3 and Objectives 8, 9 and 16); and

+(c) Continue to strengthen support to courtrooms and facilitate the expeditiousness of trials (Goal 1).

-Priority 2 Address emerging issues related to all parties/participants in court proceedings
+Priority 2 Address emerging issues relating to all parties/participants in court proceedings (Goals 1 and 2):

-- Security for victims, witnesses and others put at risk by their association with the Court; - Legal aid, review of the current legal framework; - Outreach, continue to develop efficient mechanisms to enhance impact.
+(a) Security for victims, witnesses and others put at risk by their association with the Court (Goal 1, Objective 2);

+(b) Legal aid, review of the current legal framework (Goal 1, Objective 3); and

+(c) Outreach, continue to develop efficient mechanisms to enhance impact (Goal 2, Objectives 4 and 7).

-Priority 3 Invest in expanding existing sources of support and cooperation for and with the Court from internal and external stakeholders, and cultivating new sources
+Priority 3 Invest in expanding existing sources of support and cooperation for and with the Court from internal and external stakeholders, and cultivate new sources (Goal 2):

-- Focus on addressing staff welfare and needs identified in the 2010 staff survey; - New cooperation and enforcement agreements such as: - privileges and immunities; security; logistics; information sharing; witness relocation; provisional release; enforcement of sentences.
+(a) Focus on addressing staff welfare and needs identified in the 2010 staff survey (Goal 3, Objective 10); and

+(b) New cooperation and enforcement agreements such as: Privileges and immunities; security; logistics; information sharing; witness relocation; provisional release; enforcement of sentences (Goal 2, Objectives 5 and 6).